evanharmon/in-mono/headspace/kubernetes/kubernetes-upgrades.md

 not always relevant though since not all controlplane nodes have kubelet installed

 Remember to do upgrades for other plugins afterwards

-drain the node for maintenance:
-`kubectl drain <node-to-drain> --ignore-daemonsets`

 upgrade kubelet to new k8s version: